mreasoner/mreasoner/README.md

-Creating an effective "README" for your GitHub profile is essential for showcasing your projects, skills, and interests in a clear and engaging manner.
-Here's a template you can use and customize based on your specific projects and background:

 Hi, I'm Matthew Reasoner! 👋
 Welcome to my GitHub profile!
 I'm a passionate Data Enthusiast and Business Intelligence Analyst with a solid background in leveraging data to drive strategic decisions and optimize performance.